-The Citizens' Council for Public Security and Criminal Justice published a ranking of the world’s most dangerous cities in 2014, ranking cities according to the number of murders per 100,000 inhabitants that year.
-San Pedro Sula in Honduras ranked first on the list, with a murder rate of 171.2 per 100,000 inhabitants.
-That year, there were 1,317 homicides in San Pedro Sula, while the city had a population of 3.29 million people.
-Caracas was followed by San Pedro Sula was followed by Caracas in Venezuela and Acapulco in Mexico with murder rates of 115.98 and 104.16 respectively.
+The Citizens' Council for Public Security and Criminal Justice published a ranking of the world’s most dangerous cities in 2015, ranking cities according to the number of murders per 100,000 inhabitants that year.
+Caracas in Venezuela ranked first on the list, with a murder rate of 119.87 per 100,000 inhabitants.
+That year, there were 3,946 homicides in Caracas, while the city had a population of 3.29 million people.
+Caracas was followed by San Pedro Sula in Honduras with murder rate of 111.03.

 Most of the world’s most dangerous cities were located in Central or South America.
 St. Louis in the United States with a murder rate of 49.93 and 159 murders committed in 2014, ranked nineteenth and was one of seven cities outside of Central or South America to make it into the top fifty.
 Detroit, with a murder rate of 44.87 and 309 murders that year, came in at twenty-second place.